-An average \$167,000 underlying deficit is projected for each year for the next four years (2023-24 to 2026-27), which is an improvement from the four-year average underlying deficit of \$231,000 recorded in the 2022-23 budget of Council.
-Despite the increase in recurrent expenses, this improvement in the underlying deficit can be attributable to:
+However, excluding non-recurring operating expenses, an average breakeven (average circa \$14,000) underlying result is projected for each of the next four years, which is an improvement from the fouryear average underlying deficit of \$231,000 recorded in the 2022-23 budget of Council on the same basis.
+Despite the increase in recurring expenses, this improvement in the underlying deficit can be attributable to:

-- 1. Ongoing operational grant support confirmed by Better Boating Victoria for maintenance and upkeep of upgrade boat ramp; - Notional recurrent interest income included in the Financial Plan based on the budget assumption that sales proceeds from the sale of Murray Road will be used for investment opportunities that will generate at minimum the interest income the Council could have otherwise earned; and - 3.
+- 1. Ongoing operational grant support confirmed by Better Boating Victoria for maintenance and upkeep of upgrade boat ramp; - Notional recurring interest income included in the Financial Plan based on the budget assumption that sales proceeds from the sale of Murray Road will be used for investment opportunities that will generate at minimum the interest income the Council could have otherwise earned; and - 3.
 Recovery of direct employee costs of waste management operations via waste management charges.